Henley: how to choose and wear this heroic garment

 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.

-An outfit that must be assumed.
-But with cleaner jeans or chinos, it's very possible.
-Moreover, in this way, the henley will be well highlighted since the buttoned cutout will be able to emerge nonchalantly from the V of the vest.
+An outfit that you have to assume.
+But with cleaner jeans or chinos, it is very possible.
+Moreover, in this way, the henley will be well highlighted since the buttoned neckline will be able to nonchalantly come out of the V of the vest.

-It's not very difficult to do and I'll give you other examples later, with Alessandro Squarzi.
+It is not very difficult to do and I will give you other examples later, with Alessandro Squarzi.

-Doug Bihlmaier, the director of Ralph Lauren Vintage wearing a henley
+Doug Bihlmaier, Ralph Lauren Vintage Director wearing a Henley

-Doug Bihlmaier, director of Ralph Lauren Vintage.
-It's normal that he wears Henley, right?
+Doug Bihlmaier, the director of Ralph Lauren Vintage.
+It's only natural that he wears the henley, right?

 WORN ALONE